lguibr/muzerotriangle/out.md

 ---

 **Note:** Please keep this README updated when modifying the algorithms within selection, expansion, backpropagation, or policy generation, or changing how they interact with the `Node` structure or `MCTSConfig`.
-Accurate documentation is crucial for maintainability.
+Accurate documentation is crucial for maintainability. **Set the logger level for `muzerotriangle.mcts.strategy` to `DEBUG` to enable detailed tracing.**

 File: muzerotriangle\mcts\strategy\selection.py
 # File: muzerotriangle/mcts/strategy/selection.py